 - Go to the “Dashboard” and click on “ECA-MECIC Early Education Training”

 Child Care Payment Program

 MDHS convened a Task Force to gather input on response planning in the wake of the COVID-19 pandemic.
-Task Force membership is made up of the heads of child care provider organizations and Director networks, representing providers across Mississippi.
-Membership information and minutes from Task Force meetings will be posted here, so please check back often for updates.
-To provide input, submit questions, or pose suggestions for consideration by the group, please email the Task Force member representing your area.
+Task Force meeting participants are made up of the heads of child care provider organizations and Director networks, representing providers across Mississippi.
+Participant information and minutes from Task Force meetings will be posted here, so please check back often for updates.
+To provide input, submit questions, or pose suggestions for consideration by the group, please email the Task Force participant representing your area.

 Updates to Child Care Certificate Payment Policies

 MDHS will continue to cover parent copayments for providers who are open and providing services to children through December 31, 2020.

 The higher enhanced rates paid to providers that began July 1, 2020 will be continued through December 31, 2020.

 MDHS notified child care providers of the following payment processes effective immediately: